OriginQ/VQNET2.0-tutorial-en/source/rst/qml_demo.rst

 The folling picture illustrates the curve of model's accuracy：

 .. figure:: ./images/qdrl_accuracy.png
+   :width: 600 px
+   :align: center

+|

-4. VSQL: Variational Shadow Quantum Learning for Classification Model
+3. VSQL: Variational Shadow Quantum Learning for Classification Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Using variable quantum circuits to construct a two-class classification model, comparing the classification accuracy with a neural network with similar parameter accuracy,